Amazon Marketplace

 CP is the percentage of time a product is available/in stock on Amazon.
 High CP is critical for sales and ranking, as Amazon penalizes out-of-stock products in rankings.
 Ideally, CP should be above 90%.

-Open term pageCPC
+Open glossary pageCPC

 Cost Per Click

-Open term pageCPQ
+Open glossary pageCPQ

 Case Pack Quantity - Verpackungsgröße